What is Dance Movement Therapy?

 Dunphy, K., Mullane, S. & Guthrie, J. (2015).

-Other information about dance movement therapy in Australia is available in our:
+Other information about dance movement therapy in Australasia is available in our:

 - Dance Therapy Collections series 1,2 and 3

 - Bi-annual journal Moving On, which is available by subscription and back copies of single articles